BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

    retina = "/assets/images/guide/daily-spending-wallet/receiving/ReceivedPaymentActivity@2x.png"
    modalImage = "/assets/images/guide/daily-spending-wallet/receiving/ReceivedPaymentActivity@2x.png"
    layout = "shadow"
-   caption = "Make it clear if extra fees were incurred, such as from a new channel open, to the user." alt-text = "Screen showing an activity entry of a received payment with details on extra fees incurred for opening a channel." width = 250 height = 542
+   caption = "Make it clear to the user if extra fees were incurred, such as from a new channel open." alt-text = "Screen showing an activity entry of a received payment with details on extra fees incurred for opening a channel." width = 250 height = 542